ondemandenv/total-ctl/README.md

 2.  **Two-Level Configuration**: A powerful separation of concerns between the **Auth/Bootstrap Layer (Level 1)** and the **Application/Business Logic Layer (Level 2)**.
 This action handles Level 1, determining *where* to deploy, while your CDK application code handles Level 2, defining *what* to deploy. **AI agents can operate at both levels** - modifying infrastructure patterns and business logic independently.

 3.  **Multi-Account Dynamic Environments**: The system uses a convention-based routing model to deploy environments to the correct AWS account.
-Standard `feature/*` branches are safely deployed to a Development account, while special `prod/*` or `hotfix/*` branches can be deployed as ephemeral environments into the Production account for high-fidelity testing. **AI agents follow the same routing rules**, ensuring safe experimentation boundaries.
+Standard `feature/*` branches are safely deployed to a Development account, while special `prod/*` or `hotfix/*` branches can be deployed as dynamic environments into the Production account for high-fidelity testing. **AI agents follow the same routing rules**, ensuring safe experimentation boundaries.

 4.  **Decoupled Communication via Parameter Store**: To enable true decoupling between different parts of the system (e.g., a backend service CI pipeline, an AI optimization agent, and an infrastructure CD pipeline), this architecture uses **AWS SSM Parameter Store** as a configuration bus.
 By adopting a consistent naming convention, different agents can communicate asynchronously.
 The parameter path structure is: